TripAdvisor Customer Review Analysis: MGM Grand Hotel and Casino

 I intend to limit my focus on the reviews submitted at one popular website: TripAdvisor.com.
 To provide a comprehensive perspective on the overall customer experience, the focal point of my analysis will assess customer sentiments (i.e. the reviews) as well as identifying other relevant factors such as the peak and low occupancy periods of a given year.

-No one review (or even a few reviews) can sufficiently capture customer experiences regarding hotel accommodation, and thus the objective of this exercise to provide a majority sentiment of the MGM Garden Arena based on recent and past data so that a consumer may use it to make an informed decision on a future visit.
+No single review (or even a few reviews) can sufficiently capture the customer's experiences at a hotel.
+Thus the objective of this exercise to provide a majority sentiment of the MGM Garden Arena based on recent and past data so that a consumer may use it to make an informed decision on a future visit.

 Web Scraping Approach